Story of a first love Forged 50 years ago

 Whilst recently cleaning up a load of scanned photos I’d taken a long time ago of a girl I once knew, I became rather lost in nostalgia and, I’ll admit, remorse.
 We first met in December 1974, when I was 22 and she was 18.

 In truth, the person in question – should she still be alive (and I most sincerely hope she is) – would maybe rather let the past be the past and have no desire to reconnect at all.
 That, I would accept and respect, albeit with some regret, but at least then I’d know for sure and stop my wondering, though it would be nice just to know how she is, what she looks like now, how her life has been, and also to perhaps try and atone for my stupidity and lack of chivalry, respect, and kindness all those years ago.
 I still don’t know what she saw in me.
 It was actually she who came knocking at my (parents) door to ask me out!
+Below is one of our favourite haunts the HMV store on Oxford Street.

 She was very attractive, slim, only a bit shorter than me (I’m 5′ 9″), had shortish, very tight curly strawberry blonde hair, blue eyes and dressed elegantly.
 I remember her wearing a fitted, long brown coat which had a big furry collar.
 I can’t remember what I bought her for Christmas a few weeks later, but I do recall that she bought me an Elton John Greatest Hits album.

-There was one particular occasion that springs to mind when xxx and I went to Great Yarmouth for the day with one of her friend’s and her boyfriend (I’m pretty sure they later got married). xxxx, their names were.
+There was one particular occasion that springs to mind when xxx and I went to Great Yarmouth for the day with one of her friends and her boyfriend (I’m pretty sure they later got married). xxxx, their names were.
 His surname was xxxx.
 We took the trip on January 1st 1975. xxx had another friend, with whom she was close at the time – and who was always with her after our break-up (I think she too worked at Barclays) – called xxx.
 She was a blonde girl whom, I confess, I found to be a little immature and rather irritating.
 Always giggling.

 The surname I knew xxx by was xxx, though I’m sure her mother used a hyphenated name.
 I can’t recall whether xxxx had used it, or had even dropped the xxxx part when I knew her.
-However, on the very limited piece of information I found in my search efforts (her marriage to xxx), the double-barrelled name was actually recorded – so too, the initial H for a middle name.
+However, on the very limited piece of information, I found in my search efforts (her marriage to xxx), the double-barrelled name was actually recorded – so too, the initial H for a middle name.
 I never knew she had a middle name, so again, I’m assuming that this is the same girl I once knew, was an only child as far as I recall.

 It is now forty years, at least, since I last saw her, during which time she would often appear in my thoughts – as indeed she sometimes still does.
 No doubt she has changed much since then, as have I, and perhaps I barely even register in her mind as a phantom from the past, and therefore best forgotten.